pluralsight/guides/draft/big-data/data-analysis-with-no-data-analyse-skills-red-sqirl-introduction/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/778b6f58-50e4-41b8-90f1-a60f40daab06.png)

-Click the green information symbol.
+1. Click the green information symbol.
-Once the configuration popup has appeared in the left column click “+”.
+2. Once the configuration popup has appeared in the left column click “+”.
-Type “extraPig” on the new empty line.
+3. Type “extraPig” on the new empty line.
-Click the “...” symbol.
+4. Click the “...” symbol.
-On the new window, select redsqirl_pig in the drop-down menu Click on the check box next to pig_audit, and click on the Select button.
+5. On the new window, select redsqirl_pig in the drop-down menu
+6. Click on the check box next to pig_audit, and click on the Select button.
-Click OK.
+7. Click OK.
-Click OK.
+8. Click OK.

 You should see a new footer tab called “extraPig” with “Pig Audit” inside.
 To remove this new menu, you need to do the following.

-Click the green information symbol.
+1. Click the green information symbol.
-Click on the check box beside “extraPig”.
+2. Click on the check box beside “extraPig”.
-Click on the Delete button (bin icon) in the table header.
+3. Click on the Delete button (bin icon) in the table header.
-Click OK.
+4. Click OK.

-So let’s start to analyse the data.
+<b>So let’s start to analyse the data. </b>

-An analysis always starts with a source action, so let’s set this up first.
+1. An analysis always starts with a source action, so let’s set this up first.
-In the actions footer drag a new source icon onto the canvas.
+2. In the actions footer drag a new source icon onto the canvas.

 T09

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/8ac59bb6-73b3-4071-962a-2e5daf8165d3.png)

-Now we just double click on it to configure it
+1. Now we just double click on it to configure it
-Name the action “communication“.
+2. Name the action “communication“.
-Comment the action “Configure tutorial data“.
+3. Comment the action “Configure tutorial data“.
-Click OK.
+4. Click OK.
-Now we’ll see a step-by-step window.
+5. Now we’ll see a step-by-step window.
-Select “Hadoop Distributed File System“ as the data type then click next.
+6. Select “Hadoop Distributed File System“ as the data type then click next.
-Select “TEXT MAP-REDUCE DIRECTORY” as the data subtype and click next.
+7. Select “TEXT MAP-REDUCE DIRECTORY” as the data subtype and click next.
-Next we have to chose the path, that we saved our file into.
+8. Next we have to chose the path, that we saved our file into.
-Click on the search button, and click the refresh button, then find the tutorial data file and then the getting started file pig_tutorial_data.mrtxt
+9. Click on the search button, and click the refresh button, then find the tutorial data file and then the getting started file pig_tutorial_data.mrtxt
-Click on the radio button beside “pig_tutorial_data.mrtxt”- if you cannot find it, refresh the view by clicking on the search button- and click OK.
+10. Click on the radio button beside “pig_tutorial_data.mrtxt”- if you cannot find it, refresh the view by clicking on the search button- and click OK.
-And now our data is in the source action.
+11. And now our data is in the source action.
 At this stage, you will see the data correctly displayed on the screen, the name of the fields are “Field1 Long, Field2 Long...”
-In this next step we can change the field name and their type by clicking the edit button on the top-left of the table Here we’ll rename the fields.
+12. In this next step we can change the field name and their type by clicking the edit button on the top-left of the table Here we’ll rename the fields.
-Copy and paste “subscriber_number STRING , Friend STRING , offpeak_voice INT , offpeak_sms INT , offpeak_mms INT ,peak_voice INT,peak_sms INT , peak_mms INT , sna_weight INT , subscriber_onnet INT ,friend_onnet INT” into the value field
+13. Copy and paste “subscriber_number STRING , Friend STRING , offpeak_voice INT , offpeak_sms INT , offpeak_mms INT ,peak_voice INT,peak_sms INT , peak_mms INT , sna_weight INT , subscriber_onnet INT ,friend_onnet INT” into the value field
 Click OK.
 You will have the confirmation that the Header is correct.
 Click OK to exit from the Configuration window.
 If you leave the mouse cursor on the source action you will be able to see some configuration details